-This is a beginner art course that teaches basic illustration skills and compositional development through the use of various drawing and painting mediums.
-Additionally, students will actively learn how to judge and improve on their own artistic skills as they progress through a series of 26 projects.
+This is a beginner art course that teaches basic mark-making techniques and compositional development through the use of various drawing, painting, and sculpting mediums.
+Students will learn a variety of art making processes and be introduced to a variety of styles.
+Students will learn how to apply the basic elements and principles of art to their own designs as well as actively learn how to judge and improve on their own artistic skills as they progress through the course.
 This course is recommended for students that enjoy creative thinking!

-Visual Arts II (05154G1002) Prerequisite: Art I and teacher approval Fee required.
+Visual Arts II (05154G1002) Prerequisite: Art I and Teacher Recommendation Fee required.